Prices from £14.99

 HSV-1, the strain of herpes which causes oral herpes (cold sores), can cause genital herpes.

 You can protect yourself from genital herpes by practising safe sex.
 This means:

 While condoms offer adequate protection against most STIs, they may not be as effective at preventing genital herpes unless they cover the affected area.

 Once you have been infected with herpes, the virus may lay dormant in your body.
-You may not notice any symptoms for weeks, month or sometimes even years.
+You may not notice any symptoms for weeks, months or possibly years.

 However, you may experience recurrent outbreaks, where your symptoms worsen for a short while.

 If you are unsure what steps are most appropriate for you to take to prevent an outbreak of genital herpes, speak to your doctor for advice.